PrateekBatham2004/Financial-Risk-Management---Credit-Risk-analyzer/README.md

-# Financial-Risk-Management---Credit-Risk-analyzer
+# Credit Risk Manager

-A machine learning-based credit risk assessment tool that predicts loan defaults using financial features like age, income, and loan details.
-It preprocesses data, trains a Random Forest model, evaluates performance, and saves the model for future use in financial decision systems.
+This project is a financial risk management tool using a Random Forest classifier to predict credit default risks.

+## Features

+- Preprocesses and scales credit data
+- Trains a Random Forest model on key financial features
+- Evaluates performance using F1 Score, Precision, Recall, and Confusion Matrix
+- Saves the scaler and trained model for reuse

+## Files

+- `main.py`: Main training and evaluation script
+- `model/`: Contains the saved scaler and model files after training
+- `credit_data.csv`: Input dataset (not included, user must provide)

+## Usage

+1. Place your `credit_data.csv` file in the project root directory.
+2. Run the script:
+    ```bash
+    python main.py
+    ```